polterguy/magic.endpoint/README.md

 Notice, interceptor files will be executed as normally, allowing you to apply interceptor files similarly to how you apply these with your _"/magic/"_ endpoints.
-In addition, any file called _"default.html"_ having a Hyperlambda counterpart will be used for default URL resolving if no explicit URL is found, allowing you to handle dynamica URLs with this file.
+In addition, any file called _"default.html"_ having a Hyperlambda counterpart will be used for default URL resolving if no explicit URL is found, allowing you to handle dynamic URLs with this file.

 ## Project website for magic.endpoint